-Featuring fantastical watery biomes, everything from rivers to reefs, Aquaria KLCC is a cherished oceanarium in the heart of Kuala Lumpur.
+Featuring fantastical watery biomes, Aquaria KLCC is a cherished oceanarium in the heart of Kuala Lumpur.
 Many Malaysians have memories of coming here at least once, either on a school trip or with their own children.
 With over 5,000 land and sea creatures from across 250 species, this popular and educational attraction draws in tourists and locals alike.

-In this post, I will cover every piece of useful information that I have gathered from my recent visit, as well as recommendations on how to make your visit more enjoyable.
+In this post, I will cover every piece of useful information that I have gathered from my recent visit.
+I will also give recommendations on how to make your visit more enjoyable as well.
 If you do not mind spoilers, my post What To See at Aquaria KLCC will go into more detail about the actual exhibits and feeding times.

 Location & How To Get Here